 Britain’s pledge of an NHS “free at the point of use” creates the problem.
 People who believe they can receive “free” care over-consume it, with the types of rationing and wait times seen in the past several years the inevitable consequence.

 Voters in the United States who tuned into Wednesday’s Democratic debate to see the candidates talk single payer should have spent their time watching Tuesday night’s prime ministerial debate instead.
-Few who watched that event would come away thinking that single payer would represent anything less than an unmitigated disaster for the American health care.
+Few who watched that event would come away thinking that single payer would represent anything less than an unmitigated disaster for American health care.